torchbox/wagtail-grapple/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the Branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ### Local development

--   In the python environment of your choice, navigate to `/example`
+-   In the Python environment of your choice, navigate to `/example`
 -   Run `pip install -r requirements.txt`
 -   Run `./manage.py migrate`
 -   Run server `./manage.py runserver`